Introduction

 Define Rental Income

 Payments for the use or occupation of property encompass any compensation received, including cash payments, the fair market value of services, and other benefits exchanged for leasing real estate.
 The IRS mandates that all forms of lease earnings be reported on your tax return.
 This includes advance rent payments and security deposits retained due to tenant lease violations.
-For instance, if a tenant pays for utilities or other expenses, those amounts are also classified as .
+For instance, if a tenant pays for utilities or other expenses, those amounts are also classified as rental income.

 Determine Taxability of Rental Income